Allergy: Prevention

+Researchers designed the Learning Early About Peanut Allergy (LEAP) study after noting that Israeli children, who start eating peanut foods early, have lower peanut allergy rates than similar children in the UK; infants in the study were fed a peanut snack pictured in the image.

 Giving peanut products early in childhood may decrease the risk of allergies, and only breastfeeding during at least the first few months of life may decrease the risk of allergic dermatitis.
 There is little evidence that a mother's diet during pregnancy or breastfeeding affects the risk of allergies, although there has been some research to show that irregular cow's milk exposure might increase the risk of cow's milk allergy.
 There is some evidence that delayed introduction of certain foods is useful, and that early exposure to potential allergens may actually be protective.

-According to recent studies from pediatric professionals in the U.K. and North Carolina, they suggest that early exposure to peanut products has greatly reduced peanut allergies among young children in the U.S. Following milestone research from a decade ago, the studies found that pediatric guidelines from 2015 and 2017 were revised to encourage introducing peanuts to high risk infants from the early ages of 4 to 6 months.
-Researchers who looked into the collected data found a 43% drop in the frequent occurrence of peanut allergies.
-Which prevented an estimated 40,000 cases and resulted in a noticeable decline in overall food allergy cases.
-While this is notable, some pediatric experts want to ensure that caution is still provided to the public about the real-world implementation of guidelines since there are potential inconsistencies and limitations.
-These findings focus on the benefits and risks of early allergen introductions to hopefully slow the rise of food allergies.
+Following revisions to US and UK pediatric guidelines in 2015 and 2017 that encouraged introducing peanut products to high-risk infants at four to six months of age, one 2025 analysis found a 43% drop in the frequency of peanut allergies, with an estimated 40,000 cases prevented.
+According to that report, some pediatric experts have cautioned that real-world implementation of the guidelines may be inconsistent.

 Fish oil supplementation during pregnancy is associated with a lower risk of food sensitivities.
 Probiotic supplements during pregnancy or infancy may help to prevent atopic dermatitis.

 Management

-Management of allergies typically involves avoiding the allergy trigger and taking medications to improve the symptoms.
+Management of allergies typically involves avoiding the allergy trigger and taking medications to relieve symptoms.
 Allergen immunotherapy may be useful for some types of allergies.

 Medication

-Several medications may be used to block the action of allergic mediators, or to prevent activation of cells and degranulation processes.
+Several medications may be used to block the actions of allergic mediators, prevent cell activation, and degranulation processes.
 These include antihistamines, glucocorticoids, epinephrine (adrenaline), mast cell stabilizers, and antileukotriene agents are common treatments of allergic diseases.
 Anticholinergics, decongestants, and other compounds thought to impair eosinophil chemotaxis are also commonly used.
 Although rare, the severity of anaphylaxis often requires epinephrine injection, and where medical care is unavailable, a device known as an epinephrine autoinjector may be used.